swe-fall-2024/soundbytes/Sprint2.md

 ## Work Completed in Sprint 2
 During Sprint 2, we successfully integrated the front-end and back-end of our application.
 Additionally, we implemented several key features in the backend, including:
 - A function to follow a friend within the app.
+- A function to unfollow a friend within the app.
 - A function to create a user profile and store it in the MongoDB database.
 - Unit tests for each of our previously created backend functions.